masa16/pwrake/README.md

   * The `multitask` which is a parallel task definition of Rake is no more necessary.
 * Parallel and distributed execution is possible using a computer cluster which consists of multiple compute nodes.
   * Cluster settings: SSH login, and the directory sharing using a shared filesystem, e.g., NFS, Gfarm.
   * Pwrake automatically connects to remote hosts using SSH.
-No daemon start.
+You do not need to start a daemon.
   * Remote host names and the number of cores to use are provided in a hostfile.
-* Gfarm file system utilizes storage of compute nodes.
+* [Gfarm file system](http://sourceforge.net/projects/gfarm/) utilizes storage of compute nodes.
 It provides the high-performance parallel I/O.
   * Parallel I/O access to local stroage of compute nodes enables scalable increase in the I/O performance.
   * Gfarm schedules a compute node to store an output file, to local storage.
   * Pwrake schedules a compute node to execute a task, to a node where input files are stored.